Pembina Valley Officials Hope to Reach Regional Solution to Pot Legislation

 "Our problem simply is that you're buying a house and you don't even know if it has a bathroom, and you're supposed to make that decision.
 Nobody would do that," he said.

-The province's latest announcement also gives municipalities the power to regulate local retail sales including where the outlets can be located and what to do with tax revenues from marijuana sales.
+The province's latest announcement also gives municipalities the power to regulate local retail sales including where the outlets can be located.

 Harder said however, there's more to consider.